The BIG Bala Swim, North Wales, UK

-- Race medal
+- Race souvenir

-- Prize for winners in each distance category – supplied by Zone3
+- Prize for winners in each distance category

 4.5km swimmers will then make a 5 minute walk to board the train which will leave promptly at 10.00am so will need to be ready to leave straight after the briefing.
 If you miss the train you will need to make your own way to the swim start.
-1.5km and 9km swimmers will make a 10 minute walk to their swim start.
-Participants doing a 1.5km or 9km swim do not need to catch the train.
+All other distance swimmers will make a 10 minute walk to their swim start (no train ride).

 Provisional schedule of events

-Saturday 2nd June 2018
+Saturday 1st June 2024

 07:30 Registration opens